dschnare/mighty-mail/Readme.md

 - wrapper : shape
 	- className: string

-The `wrapper` property will have all its properties applied to the inner `.divider-row-wrapper` element.
+The `wrapper` property will have all its properties applied to the inner `.divider__wrapper` element.